barchart/barchart-http/README.md

 }
 ```

+Failure to call response.finish() will result in a hung connection that stays open until the client
+decides to close it remotely, so you should guarantee that it is called on every request.

 For additional convenience, there is a base request handler implementation that allows you to register
 task Futures, and automatically cancels them for you in the event of a client disconnect or channel
 exception: